All Quiet on the Western Front by Eurostar

 About the hotel

-The Best Western Plus Hôtel Alize Mouscron is conveniently located in the heart of Mouscron.
+The Hôtel Alize Mouscron is conveniently located in the heart of Mouscron.
 Whilst the Alize does not have a restaurant, the hotel is within walking distance of Mouscron Market Place and its bars and restaurants.
 The hotel has become a firm favourite with Leger clients and is ideally based for exploring the Battlefields of Flanders and Ypres.
 All bedrooms feature modern furnishings, large flat screen T.V.s with English channels, tea and coffee-making facilities and free wi-fi.
 Guests enjoy a full breakfast buffet in a stylish dining setting.
-Other hotel amenities include a fitness room and sauna.
+Other hotel amenities include a bar, fitness room and sauna.

 - English Speaking Staff